 Honolulu is a melting pot of cultures and cuisines.
 From fish dishes to local fruits, Oahu has the raw components for scrumptious gastronomic pleasures.
-One way to get to know the area is by dining on an eclectic mix of foods.
+One way to get to know the area is by dining on an eclectic mix of foods in local Honolulu restaurants.
 From award-winning restaurants to American diners and 24-hour cafes, from Japanese food to French food, you can find any type of cuisine you may be craving.
-Here are our five favorite restaurants in Honolulu.
+Here are our five favorite Honolulu restaurants.

 Number Five – Bali Steak & Seafood

-With a spectacular oceanfront view of Waikiki Beach, Bali Steak & Seafood’s stunning space is bright, fresh, and open-air – the perfect setting from which to embark a culinary excursion through the island flavors of Hawaii, Bali, and the Philippines.
+With a spectacular oceanfront view of Waikiki Beach, at Hilton Hawaiian Village, Bali Steak & Seafood’s stunning space is bright, fresh, and open-air.
+It’s the perfect setting from which to embark a culinary excursion through the island flavors of Hawaii, Bali, and the Philippines.
 The menu proposes such dishes as Prime cut, dry-aged steakhouse classics like the tomahawk for two accompanied by house-made Bali steak sauce, Maui onion demi, rich foie gras butter or a traditional sauce béarnaise.
 Locally sourced ingredients are featured in many of the lighter vegetable and seafood dishes such as the lobster carpaccio made with Kona cold lobster with beets, hearts of palm, and a Big Island white honey vinaigrette.

 Plan to visit just before sunset for one of the best restaurant sunset views on the island.